-The global beauty and skincare brands you need to know about
+The top global skincare products and practices you need to know about

-The discovery of some of the best skincare products in the world has been accidental for this traveler.
+The discovery of some of the best skin care products in the world has been accidental for this traveler.
 Like so many of us, I suffered from mild acne as a teenager, and moderate acne in my twenties (why life, why?)
-But I didn’t pay much attention to my skin beyond the standard American drugstore cleanser and occasional spot treatment.
+I’m now mid-thirties and worried more about sun damage and wrinkles.
+Until recently, I didn’t pay much attention to my skin beyond the standard American drugstore cleanser and occasional spot treatment to fix a problem.

-There are many countries with good skincare products, but I’m going to share the standout brands and products I have personally tried and tested from: France, Japan, Korea, and India.
+There are many countries with good skincare products, but I’m going to share the standout brands and products I have personally tried and tested from France, Japan, Korea, and India.
+These countries have centuries-old beauty and skincare treatments, as well as some of the most cutting-edge (and affordable) best skincare products in the world today.
 I hope they are as game-changing for you as they have been for me!

 P.S.
 Images are clickable for some of the best prices I’ve found online.
 Links are affiliate links, which means I may earn a small amount at no cost to you.